The OxWell School Survey on Mental Health and Wellbeing - Information for Parents

 Chair, Medical Sciences Inter-Divisional Research Ethics Committee; Email: firstname.lastname@example.org; Address: Research Services, University of Oxford, Wellington Square, Oxford OX1 2JD

 The University of Oxford is the data controller with respect to your child’s personal data, and as such will determine how your child’s personal data is used in the study.
-The University will process your child’s personal data as needed for the performance of our public interest tasks, specifically our research and education functions, and for the safeguarding of children at risk (this is known as the legal basis for processing).
+The University will process your child’s personal data as needed for the performance of our public interest tasks, specifically our research and education functions.
+In circumstances where we identify a safeguarding risk in our research results, we will process your child’s personal data where it is necessary to protect their vital interests in relation to their health and safety and we process their health data where it is considered to meet a substantial public interest in safeguarding children at risk.

 Further information about your child’s rights with respect to their personal data is available from http://www.admin.ox.ac.uk/councilsec/compliance/gdpr/individualrights/.

 If your child would like to exercise any of the above rights, please contact the University’s Information Compliance Team at email@example.com.
 However, depending on the circumstances, we may have grounds for not complying with a request to exercise their rights, for example, where we consider that deleting the information would seriously harm the research or where we need to process your child’s data for the performance of a task in the public interest.
 Additionally, as we are not collecting any information that will directly identify your child (such as name, address or date or birth) it may be difficult for us to identify your child’s survey response.

 If for any reason you or your child are not happy with the way that we have handled their information, please contact our data protection officer (firstname.lastname@example.org).
 If you or your child are still not happy, you have the right to make a complaint to the Information Commissioner’s Office.